 Many popular houseplants originated in the tropics or in semi-tropical areas.
-Cold night temperatures are likely to cause them damage.
+They’re very popular and houseplants have many benefits.
+However, cold night temperatures are likely to cause them damage.

 To know if a specific plant will thrive in your area, it’s best to consult a plant hardiness zone map.
 The United States Department of Agriculture offers a map where annual extreme minimum temperatures are given for locations across the U.S. Gardeners use the map to understand if the plants they want to raise are likely to survive in their areas.